Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt19.png)

-Alternatively it is also possible to create a new keystore file.
-To do this simply click on the "Create Wallet" button followed by providing the password for the new keystore file.
+Alternatively, it is also possible to create a new keystore file.
+To do this, simply click on the "Create Wallet" button followed by providing the password for the new keystore file.

 ![alt text](/img/qt20.png ':size=50%x50%')